-Provide an organizational chart describing the Proponent's Project Team for the assignment, which includes all lead positions involved in the project at any time.
+Provide an organizational chart describing the Proponent's Project Team for the assignment, which includes all positions involved in the project.
 Proponent to include key Sub-Consultant's (if applicable) along with their position within the Project Team.
 Provide a summary of key Project Team personnel, and include the information below: